 Sadly, the internet laws around the world are getting stricter and tougher.
 What started out to advocate “freedom of speech” is now slowly getting controlled and dominated by those in high-power and regressive governments/regimes, which includes Russia.

-Canadian visitors can sign up with the best VPN for Russia if you want to bypass the silly restrictions and censorship while protecting their online identity.
+Australian visitors can sign up with the best VPN for Russia if they want to bypass the silly restrictions and censorship while protecting their online identity.

 For any other queries related to the article, feel free to comment below!